Topics on this page

 If you disagree with the decisions of the Orphans’ Court, you may have a right to appeal.
 An appeal is the legal process where you are asking a higher court to review a decision made in the lower court.
 Learn more about appeals.

-If you are appealing a decision of the Orphan’s Court, you can appeal to the circuit court in the same county OR the Court of Special Appeals.
-EXCEPT, if you are in Harford County or Montgomery County, your only option is to appeal to the Court of Special Appeals.
+If you are appealing a decision of the Orphan’s Court, you can appeal to the circuit court in the same county OR the Appellate Court of Maryland.
+EXCEPT, if you are in Harford County or Montgomery County, your only option is to appeal to the Appellate Court.

 This article addresses appealing a decision of the Orphan’s Court to the circuit court.
-If you are looking for information about appealing to the Court of Special Appeals, learn more about that topic here.
+If you are looking for information about appealing to the Appellate Court, learn more about that topic here.

 Read the Rule: Md.
 Rule 7-501